 - 1. Cumulative examinations are given eight times during each academic year. - 2.
-The intended Ph.D. degree candidate must earn 10 points out of 12 attempts on the cumulative examinations.
-Students in the biological and organic groups are allowed 16 attempts to acquire the 10 points. - 3.
+The intended Ph.D. degree candidate must earn 10 points out of 12 attempts on the cumulative examinations. - 3.
 No more than five one-point scores can be counted towards the 10 point total.